What is Alimony?

 Alimony must not be confused with child support.
 As mentioned above, alimony is awarded to compensate one spouse for their financial disadvantage.
 However, the award of child support is based solely on the existence of a child or children.

 As a result of divorce, one parent will obtain primary custody over a child or children.
 In other words, he or she will be primarily responsible for the child’s or children’s caregiving and day-to-day custody.
-At the same time, the court may order the non-custodial parent to provide the custodial parent with financial support to cover the expenses for the child’s custody.
+The court may order the non-custodial parent to provide the custodial parent with financial support to cover the expenses for the child’s custody.